Our Projects

 - RWTH Aachen University, Compound semiconductor technology (CST)

-- Research Centre Jülich Electronic materials (PGI-7) and JARA-Institut Energieeffiziente Informationstechnologie (PGI-10)
+- Research Centre Jülich Electronic materials (PGI-7)

 - aixACCT Systems GmbH